-Whether you are using a customised theme or the inbuilt theme within Totara Learn, there are a range of Theme settings around display and navigation within the Administration menu via Appearance > Themes > Theme settings.
+Whether you are using a customised theme or one of the in-built themes within Totara Learn, there are a range of Theme settings around display and navigation within the Administration block via Site administration > Appearance > Themes > Theme settings.

 This lists the themes available for selection as a course or user themes.
 Leave this field blank to allow any installed theme to be selected.
-If you wish to shorten the display of the theme menu, you may enter a comma-separated list of theme names, without spaces.
+If you wish to shorten the display of the theme menu, you may enter a comma-separated list of theme names, without spaces (e.g. standardtotara,standardtotararesponsive).

 |You can preview the available themes in Site administration > Appearance > Themes > Theme selector.|

 |Theme designer mode|

 Normally all theme images and style sheets are cached in browsers and on the server for a very long time, for performance.
 If you are designing themes or developing code then you probably want to turn this mode on so that you are not served cached versions.

 This will make your site slower for all users.
 Alternatively, you can also reset the theme caches manually from the Theme selection page.